material-components/material-components-android/docs/components/DatePicker.md

 picker.show(supportFragmentManager, "tag")
 ```

-Subscribe to button clicks or dismiss events with the following calls:
+Subscribe to button clicks, cancel and dismiss events with the following calls:

 ```kt
 picker.addOnPositiveButtonClickListener {